mirekgab/PresenceList/README.md

 # PresenceList
-Simple project in spring boot
+PoC of simple project in spring boot for presence list